S3B4S/dept-takehome/README.md

 - [ButterCMS](https://buttercms.com/)

 ## Description & reasoning
-Looking at the pages design I derived the following assumptions;
+Looking at the design of the page I derived the following assumptions;
-1. No user dependent context on the page
+1. No user-dependent context on the page
 2. Cases might be added and/or reordered
 3. Content gets updated somewhat infrequently

 Looking at this, I find that two pieces of technology make sense here, a CMS and SSG (static site generation).
-The CMS is there so that given teams, such a marketing, can easily edit the content in a user-friendly way and since there is no user dependent state we can statically generate our sites whenever the CMS gets updated.
+The CMS is there so that given teams, such as marketing, can easily edit the content in a user-friendly way, and since there is no user-dependent state we can statically generate our sites whenever the CMS gets updated.
 A regular react SPA wouldn't have made much sense, since all of the requests would be the same.

 Previously, I have used Gatsby + Netlify CMS, which was quite pleasant, but I wanted to try something new, hence I opted to use Next.JS.
 The next step is to choose a CMS, we should first look at what our data might look like: